fyllekanin/gnsagent/README.md

 ---

-This README gives an overview of **gnsagrent**, including usage instructions and an example configuration, which you can customize to suit your own setup.
+This README gives an overview of **gnsagent**, including usage instructions and an example configuration, which you can customize to suit your own setup.